~~ please click on work title to read detailed program notes ~~

 9. (2008) – 4 and 3 minutes respectively

 Two works commissioned by the Infinitus Trio of Vancouver, BC based on two Hymns which were provided for inspiration,

 10. (2008) – 7.5 minutes

 A collection of miniatures that surveys the expressive and coloristic capabilities of the piano.

 11. (2007) for Solo Violoncello – 8 minutes

-exploiting the unique timbral characteristics of the violoncello.
-The work is performed without break
+the unique timbral characteristics of the violoncello.
+The work is performed without a break between the movements.

 12. (2006) for Flute, Clarinet in Bflat, French Horn, Two